 10 incredible photos of Glastonbury through the years

-With Glastonbury being cancelled because of the coronavirus outbreak, the festival has asked for fan photos from years gone by.
-Here are some of our favourite images from the legendary event.
+With Glastonbury 2020 cancelled because of the coronavirus pandemic, here some of our favourite images from the legendary festival.

 "If you are a Glastonbury person please join the challenge of posting a #glastophoto.
 Just one picture, no description.
 Please copy the text in your status, post a picture and look at some great memories/pictures. #glastonbury"

 Love all these tweets today, here's one from us…— Glastonbury Festival (@glastonbury) March 30, 2020